Understanding Applied Behavior Analysis (ABA)

 Why do behaviors happen?

-Is ABA always done at a table or in a structured setting?
+Is ABA always done at a table or in a highly structured setting?

-Do individuals need 40 hours per week of ABA for progress?
+Do individuals need 40 hours a week of therapy for ABA to be effective?

 Does ABA rely on toys or food as bribes?